-The concept of a competitive shared goods equilibrium is a natural generalization of a Lindahl equilibrium which, in turn, is a natural public good analogue of a Walrasian equilibrium.
-With these three kinds of equilibria,
+The concept of a competitive shared goods equilibrium is a natural generalization of a Lindahl equilibrium which, in turn, is a natural public good analogue of a Walrasian equilibrium for private goods.
+With these three kinds of equilibria, each agent takes prices as given for all goods-private, public, or shared-and acts as if he can buy or sell these goods as if they were all private goods.